Zinoex/IntervalMDP.jl/docs/src/models.md

 initial_states = [(1, 1)]  # Initial states are optional
 mdp = FactoredRobustMarkovDecisionProcess(state_vars, action_vars, (marginal1, marginal2), initial_states)
 ```

+!!! warn
+    Notice that source-action pairs are on the columns of the matrices to defined the interval bounds.
+This is counter to most literature on transition matrices where transitions are from row to column.
+The choice of layout is to ensure that the memory access pattern is cache-friendly, as each column is stored contiguously in memory (column-major) and the Bellman updates iterate outer-most over source-action pairs.
+However, it also has a fundamental mathematical justification: the transition matrix can be viewed as a linear operator and the matrix form of a linear operator is defined such that the columns correspond to the input dimensions, i.e. from column to row.
+Furthermore, actions for the same source state are stored contiguously, which is also important for cache efficiency.

 ## IMCs
 Interval Markov Chains (IMCs) [delahaye2011decision](@cite) are a subclass of fRMDPs and a generalization of Markov Chains (MCs), where the transition probabilities are not known exactly, but they are constrained to be in some probability interval.